 Academic alerts (sent by a faculty member) can also prompt an academic team meeting to discuss extra/co-curricular participation.

 Team meetings will be scheduled for students who are struggling.
 Academic plans may include reducing or ending participation in extra/co-curricular activities.
 A probation period, during which time a student can continue to participate but must improve their grade to passing, may be determined by the student’s academic team at this meeting.
 If ending participation is an outcome of an academic team meeting, an effective date will be communicated which will not exceed one week from the meeting date.
 Students will be allowed to participate in previously scheduled games/events that occur within 72 hours of the team meeting.

 Staff advisors of clubs and official school organizations can set additional eligibility standards for their groups.
 Groups/teams with outside affiliations (examples: Youth in Government, Civil Rights Team Project, VEX Robotics) may have additional eligibility requirements.

 For students participating in varsity athletics, all Maine Principals Association (MPA) eligibility standards apply.
 MPA eligibility standards may be found at www.mpa.cc

-The Dean of Students will have final authority to determine student eligibility.
+The Director of Residential Life will have final authority to determine student eligibility.